Flow Configuration

 :oauth.scopes.requiredas small as possible - include

-Example operator handoff note for a custom OAuth slot:
+Example operator handoff note for creating the author-owned custom OAuth template:

 Configure an OAuth app at the provider and register: